 Please be aware:

-- While many health insurance policies meet all or some of the cost of acupuncture, most require a GP referral.
+- While many health insurance policies meet all or some of the cost of acupuncture, some may require a GP referral.

 - The NHS does not currently meet the costs of private acupuncture treatment.